aws-solutions-library-samples/osml-model-runner-test/README.md

 tox -e docs
 ```

-### Build and Local Testing
+### Local Testing

+####  Credentials

+Credentials from the user's account are volume mounted into the container's root directory.

+**Processing an image:**

 You can run the integration tests against your dev account by exporting the required parameters and using the pytest CLI by
 using the python script ``bin/process_image.py``.
-Do not forget to load up your AWS credentials into your terminal, please follow this [guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) on how to load your aws credentials.
+Remember to load up your AWS credentials into your terminal, please follow this [guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) on how to load your aws credentials.

 ```
 python bin/process_image.py --image <image type> --model <model type>
 ```

-For list of

 **Examples:**